MicrosoftDocs/win32-pr.pt-br/desktop-src/medfound/mf-mt-audio-float-samples-per-second-attribute.md

 ## <a name="remarks"></a>Comentários

-A constante de GUID para esse atributo é exportada de mfuuid. lib.
+A constante GUID para esse atributo é exportada de mfuuid.lib.

 ## <a name="requirements"></a>Requisitos